Syslifters/OffSec-Reporting/README.md

 # Offensive Security Reporting using SysReptor
+Hello 👋 we are the Syslifters, the brainos behind SysReptor.
+SysReptor is a fully customisable, offensive security reporting tool designed for pentesters, red teamers and other security-related people alike.
+You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click - in the cloud or on-premise!

-Use our pentest reporting tool SysReptor for free to write your Offensive Security OSCP, OSEE, OSEP, OSWE, OSWP reports. 🙌
+We have also prepared many report designs, such as Offensive Security Lab and Exam Report Templates (fully customizable ofc).
+Try it out and use SysReptor for free to write your Offensive Security OSCP, OSEE, OSEP, OSWE, OSWP reports.
+Feedback is very welcome! 🙌

 <br>
 <br>